 Advanced Healthcare Directives

-Estate Planning in South San Francisco
+Estate Planning in Burlingame

 In the event you were to become incapacitated—or unable to make necessary medical decisions on your own behalf—having a California Advance Health Care directive could be crucial.
 Of course, no one ever expects to become incapacitated, but unfortunately, it can happen in an instant to any person at any time.
 An Advance Healthcare directive is a legal document which clearly outlines your preferences for tough medical decision.
 The Advance Healthcare Directive allows you to choose a person you trust—known as your agent—to make medical decisions upon your incapacitation.

 Many people mistakenly believe healthcare directives are only for the elderly.
 In fact, a person of any age can benefit from having a healthcare directive in place.
 Think about this: Even those who are young and healthy can suffer an unfortunate accident or have a medical issue which leaves them unable to communicate their wishes to doctors and loved ones.
 If that were to happen to you, who would you trust to make the hard decisions on your behalf?